CYT107 After Vaccine Treatment (Provenge®) in Patients With Metastatic Castration-Resistant Prostate Cancer

 COHORT II: Patients receive glycosylated recombinant human interleukin-7 subcutaneously (SC) every week for 4 weeks (on days 0, 7, 14, and 21) beginning 3-7 days after completion of standard sipuleucel-T therapy.
 Treatment continues in the absence of disease progression or unacceptable toxicity.

-Hormone-Resistant Prostate Cancer Metastatic Prostate Carcinoma Recurrent Prostate Carcinoma Stage IV Prostate Cancer
+Castration Levels of Testosterone Castration-Resistant Prostate Carcinoma Metastatic Prostate Carcinoma Stage IV Prostate Cancer

 You can join if…